MhanojKumar/Airbnb-Data-Analysis/README.md

 <p>
 Types Of Listings by Neighborhoods:
 </b></p>
-<p>Except in Manhattan, where entire home/apartment is the most frequent selling category, private room is perhaps the most frequent selling type in all neighborhoods.
+<p align="justify">Except in Manhattan, where entire home/apartment is the most frequent selling category, private room is perhaps the most frequent selling type in all neighborhoods.
 The least sold rooms were the shared ones. <b>Please refer to the picture attached "Listing Types (Entire home, Private room, Shared room) in New York City" in the project dashboard for visualization.</b>
 </p>